-- (A) Under 28 U.S.C. § 586, the trustee is authorized to deduct from any payments collected under the plan the authorized percentage fee.
-The trustee's obligations under this Local Rule shall not render the trustee subject to any rules and regulations governing mortgage servicers. - (B) The trustee will disburse conduit payments regardless of whether the Court has confirmed a plan or the real property creditor has filed a proof of claim.
-The trustee is not required to distribute a partial payment to a real property creditor. - (C) If the trustee does not have sufficient funds to pay all required monthly conduit disbursements and any required adequate protection payments, the trustee will internally allocate the funds on a pro rata basis to the creditors entitled to disbursements.
+- (A) Pursuant to 28 U.S.C. § 586 and 11 U.S.C. § 1326, if a plan is confirmed, the trustee is authorized to retain the authorized percentage fee for all conduit payments disbursed in the case. - (B) Pursuant to the Mortgage Modification Mediation ("MMM") Procedures, if the debtor has been referred to the MMM Program, the trustee may retain the authorized percentage fee for all conduit payments disbursed after entry of the MMM referral order. - (C) The trustee's obligations under this Local Rule shall not render the trustee subject to any rules and regulations governing mortgage servicers. - (D) The trustee will disburse conduit payments regardless of whether the Court has confirmed a plan or the real property creditor has filed a proof of claim.
+The trustee is not required to distribute a partial payment to a real property creditor. - (E) If the trustee does not have sufficient funds to pay all required monthly conduit disbursements and any required adequate protection payments, the trustee will internally allocate the funds on a pro rata basis to the creditors entitled to disbursements.
 The trustee will retain the amount allocated to the conduit until there are sufficient funds to make a full conduit payment.
-The trustee is authorized to pay partial adequate protection payments. - (D) The trustee may rely on the debtor's representation of the amount of the conduit payment pending notice from the real property creditor of a different amount. - (E) Within twenty-eight (28) days after the trustee has received any notice of a change in the monthly conduit payment, the trustee will file a notice of the terms of the change with the Court and provide notice of that change to debtor, debtor's attorney and real property creditor.
+The trustee is authorized to pay partial adequate protection payments. - (F) The trustee may rely on the debtor's representation of the amount of the conduit payment pending notice from the real property creditor of a different amount. - (G) Within twenty-eight (28) days after the trustee has received any notice of a change in the monthly conduit payment, the trustee will file a notice of the terms of the change with the Court and provide notice of that change to debtor, debtor's attorney and real property creditor.
 The notice will be treated as an amendment to the creditor's real property proof of claim and a modification to the debtor's plan under Code §§ 1323 or 1329.
 A party in interest will have an opportunity to object within twenty-one (21) days after the trustee files it.
 After the filing of the notice, the trustee is authorized to disburse the new monthly conduit payment.
 In the event of an objection to the notice, the objecting party must set the objection for hearing.
-Unless a Court order is entered sustaining the objection, the trustee is authorized to disburse the new monthly conduit payment. - (F) If the amount of the new conduit payment jeopardizes the feasibility of the plan, the trustee may file a motion to modify the plan or seek dismissal. - (G) The trustee shall comply with FRBP 3002.1(f).
+Unless a Court order is entered sustaining the objection, the trustee is authorized to disburse the new monthly conduit payment.

+- (H) If the amount of the new conduit payment jeopardizes the feasibility of the plan, the trustee may file a motion to modify the plan or seek dismissal. - (I) The trustee shall comply with FRBP 3002.1(f).